Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

-### Third Generation: Chasing for one unified/general/generalist model to include more VL/NLP/CV tasks; 2022->Now.
+### Third Generation: Chasing for one unified/general/generalist model to include more VL/NLP/CV tasks; Becoming larger & Stronger; 2022->Now.
 - **BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation;** Junnan Li et al; New unified architecture and new method to generate and then filter captions.
 - **OFA: Unifying Architectures, Tasks, and Modalities Through a Simple Sequence-to-Sequence Learning Framework;** Peng Wang et al; A unified model (framework) to handle text, image, and image-text tasks.
 - **CoCa: Contrastive Captioners are Image-Text Foundation Models;** Jiahui Yu et al